-136 recently been scandalized by its pitchers' coating of baseballs with resin in order to pitch at higher speeds; a minor-league pitcher, when interviewed, relates:
+This disadvantaging of in-bound purists provides a psychological rationale which leads even honest players to adopt degenerate or illegal tactics.
+Major League Baseball has recently been scandalized by its pitchers' coating of baseballs with resin in order to pitch at higher speeds; a minor-league pitcher, when interviewed, relates:

 "The calculus is whoever gets outs better gets to play major league baseball," says the NL reliever who says he uses Pelican.
-"There's some guys that might have a moral dilemma about it, but I'm not one of those guys."10
+"There's some guys that might have a moral dilemma about it, but I'm not one of those guys."

 Playing honorably-that is, in compliance with both the symbolic rules as well as the symbolic spirit-is a form of socially cooperative self-handicapping.
 It is incentivized primarily through reputation (social sanction) and conscience (acculturation).
 While cheating, in the strict sense, nearly always must be hidden from view, degenerate play often occurs in the open, since visibility to officiating parties does not change the outcome of play, and all else equal, concealment is costly.
-The advantages to concealing degenerate play are two-fold: first, the lack of reputational cost; second, that any advantage garnered by the degenerate tactic ("exploit," "bug," "loophole") will be erased if the tactic is widely disseminated across the field of play.
-(Adoption quickly accelerates past the pioneer stage: popularization of degenerate or unlawful tactics makes such tactics less risky for any given individual, similar to the logic of a mass protest, or of attempts to subvert a preference falsification regime.11) It is the most honorable players who are of course hurt by these fads, though eventually, a logic of "everyone's doing it," and an embitterment in the face of repeated defeat, tends to sway hold-outs.
+The advantages to concealing degenerate play are twofold: first, the lack of reputational cost; second, that any advantage garnered by the degenerate tactic ("exploit," "bug," "loophole") will be erased if the tactic is widely disseminated across the field of play.
+(Adoption quickly accelerates past the pioneer stage: popularization of degenerate or unlawful tactics makes such tactics less risky for any given individual, similar to the logic of a mass protest, or of attempts to subvert a preference falsification regime.
+11) It is the most honorable players who are of course hurt by these fads, though eventually, a logic of "everyone's doing it," and an embitterment in the face of repeated defeat, tends to sway hold-outs.
 Even if individuals are not persuaded, they are selected-out of the system as less fit.
 Only the very best players are able to maintain their stature while playing honorably-a costly signal of their ability.